1953 NBA playoffs: (2) Syracuse Nationals vs. (3) Boston Celtics

 This was the first playoff meeting between these two teams.
+This series featured the last quadruple overtime game until 2019.

 Western Division Semifinals

 (1) Minneapolis Lakers vs. (4) Indianapolis Olympians

 This was the third playoff meeting between these two teams, with the Lakers winning the first two meetings.

 (2) Rochester Royals vs. (3) Fort Wayne Pistons

 This was the fourth playoff meeting between these two teams, with the Royals winning two of the first three meetings.